moussmoh000/Cerium-Oxide/People of Interest.md

  in Surrealism and Abstract Expressionism during the 1940s, before arriving at his hallmark checkerboard works.
 Op Art went on to have a number of practitioners, including Bridget Riley and Yaacov Agam.
 The artist died at age 90 on March 15, 1997 in Paris, France.

+ This is one of Victor Vasarly's op art: http://www.op-art.co.uk/wp-content/uploads/2011/11/vega-nor.jpg

-   **Bridget Riley is best known for her black and white works within the Op Art movement.
+   **Bridget Riley is born on April 24, 1931 (age 87 years), West Norwood.
+She currently lives and works in London, Cornwall and the Vaucluse in France.
+She is best known for her black and white works within the Op Art movement.
 However, she produces works in color as well.
 Her work is iconic of the Op Art movement, and she is considered one of Op Art's most important and influential artist.

   In the late 60's, Riley and fellow artist and friend Peter Sedgley founded SPACE (Space Provision Artistic Cultural and